pioneersprize/Polkadot-Pioneers-Prize/applications/zklogin-Reclaim-protocol.md

 | 0c.  | Testing and Testing Guide | Core functions will be fully covered by comprehensive unit tests to ensure functionality and robustness. |
 | 0d.  | Docker  | We will provide Dockerfile(s) (if any) that can be used to test all the functionality delivered with this milestone. |

-3. Milestone - 3 : Comprehensive documentation, blogposts, and community calls within the Polkadot ecosystem - $5,000, FTE - 2
+3.Milestone - 3 : Comprehensive documentation, blogposts, and community calls within the Polkadot ecosystem - $5,000, FTE - 2

 Deliverable